jonathandarwin/ProviderPattern/README.md

       notifyListeners();
     }

-Notice that in the setter method, we called a function named 'notifyListeners()'.<strong>Basically, this is the key of provider pattern</strong>.
+Notice that in the setter method, we called a function named 'notifyListeners()'.<strong> Basically, this is the key of provider pattern</strong>.
 When this method is called, all the consumer widget will listen to the change and do rebuild itself.
 So, be carefull when using this method, it will refresh all the widget that listen to the provider.
 #### Note : if you want to use provider without listen to any changes, you can use this line of code instead of Consumer() :
         YourProvider _provider = Provider.of<YourProvider>(context, listen:false);

+### ChangeNotifierProvider()
+Place this widget in the root of your layout.
+It has 2 mandatory parameter :
+    1. builder : used to create the instance of your provider
+    2. child   : used to define widget inside <strong>ChangeNotifierProvider()</strong>
+The function of this widget is to define the provider only once for your entire layout inside this widget.
+So, when you need to access the provider that already initiate in <strong>ChangeNotifierProvider()</strong>, you can use <strong>Consumer</strong> or <strong>Provider.of()</strong>

+### Consumer
+This widget is used to access the existing provider.
+It will lift up to the parent that has <strong>ChangeNotifierProvider()</strong>.
+When it find this widget, it will take the instance of your provider and return it in the argument.
+It has 1 optional parameter :
+    1. builder : it has access to your provider and it needs a return;
+Widget inside <strong>Consumer</strong> will be rebuild if <strong>notifyListener()</strong> is called.

+## Tips and Trick
+### Put Consumer as deep as possible
+Please use Consumer() in the widget that need it.
+Because Consumer will listen to any changes and rebuild your widget when notifyListener() is called in our provider class.

+### Avoid calling notifyListener() inside Consumer()
+Forever loop will occur when you call notifyListener() inside the Consumer() because when you called notifyListener(), it will update/rebuild the widget, and it will call the notifyListener() again.

+### Avoid creating your provider besides ChangeNotifierProvider()
+1 page / layout of your apps may have more than 1 provider, but each provider should be initiate in the ChangeNotifierProvider() only to make sure that all your state and data that store in that provider won't loss.

+### Use Consumer(context, listen:false) if needed
+Rebuild all the widget makes your apps heavy.
+If you don't need changes in that widget but still need it to access some data, please use <strong>Consumer(context, listen:false)</strong>